Check out the Manifest Editor →

 The viewers that are available are:

-You can also view the JSON-LD from the preview by clicking on the “Raw Manifest” option from the dropdown.
+You can also view the JSON-LD for your Manifest, using the ‘Preview’ option “Raw Manifest” from the dropdown.